- Military Leave

 Vacation leave is typically used for the purpose of going on vacation; however, it may also be used for personal business.
 In unusual or unavoidable situations, your supervisor may require you to take a portion of your vacation leave at a specified time.

 Regardless of the amount of vacation leave originally approved by your supervisor, vacation leave may be used only in the amount necessary to bring you to your regular FTE, not to exceed the 40-hour workweek.
 An employee who uses vacation leave in an amount which is less than a full hour shall be charged to the closest quarter of an hour.

 Effective July 1, 2013, UF policy allows vacation-accruing employees to request usage of up to 160 hours (4 weeks) of vacation leave upon notice of termination from UF.
 This is in addition to the leave cashout (up to the maximum for the individual salary plan) the employee may receive upon separation.
-As always, approval of vacation leave requests is at the discretion of the supervisor.
+Work with your department in advance when requesting this leave.

 For USPS employees, the rate of vacation leave accrual increases with years of service.
 Part-time employees earn vacation leave in proportion to the amount of time worked during each pay period; their rate of accrual, while prorated, also increases based on years of service.

 |Up to 5 years||4 (approx. 13 days per year)|